linazoo/second-phase/week-4/tuesday.md

 ## Tuesday

-_Last 90 Minutes of the Day_: EE: "[Microaggressions Preparation](../../../../disrupting-bias-and-microaggressions)"
+_Last 90 Minutes of the Day_: EE: "[Disrupting Bias and Microaggressions](../../../../disrupting-bias-and-microaggressions)"

 ### ActiveRecord & Sinatra